Events that fire on a page with a Webix-based application fall into three groups:

 $$("list2").mapEvent({onitemclick:$$("list1")});

-As a result, when the second list is clicked, the function that was initially attached only to the first one, will be executed for it as well:
+As a result, when the second list is clicked, the function that was initially attached only to the first one, will be executed for the second as well:

 function getItemValue(id){